 The goal is to restore the skin's color by restoring healthy melanocytes to the skin (repigmentation) allowing the skin to regain its normal appearance.
 That means that new pigment cells must come from the base of hair follicles, from the edge of the lesion, or from the patch of vitiligo itself if depigmentation is not complete.
 Repigmentation occurs slowly as the cells creep back in over months to years.

-Prescription steroid creams are the safest and simplest initial treatment, especially for recently diagnosed or spreading vitiligo.
+Prescription steroid creams, and the newer non-steroidal anti-inflammatory creams tacrolimus and pimecrolimus, are the safest and simplest initial treatment, especially for recently diagnosed or spreading vitiligo.
 They are usually applied twice daily, and results require three to six months.
 If over-dosed or over-used then side effects include local skin damage, and glaucoma or cataracts when used around the eyes.
 Regular monitoring, and adjusting the potency of the creams to be appropriate for the location can avoid these side effects.